-If the team has any doubt about the equipment, the responsible team official has to contact the referees or the delegate before the start of the game (see also "Guidelines and Interpretations", Appendix 2).
+If the team has any doubt about the equipment, the responsible team official has to contact the referees or the delegate before the start of the game (see also Regulations on Protective Equipment and Accessories).

 Player Injuries

 10. A player who is bleeding or has blood on the body or uniform must leave the court immediately and voluntarily (through a normal substitution), in order to have the bleeding stopped, the wound covered, and the body and uniform cleaned off.
 The player must not return to the court until this has been done.